yuvalha96/BeSafeHackathon2025/README.md

 - **Server Issues**:
   - Check the terminal for error messages and ensure your `.env` file is correctly configured.
-  - Verify that MongoDB Atlas is running and accessible.

 - **Client Issues**:
   - Ensure that the React development server is running and that you have no conflicting applications using port 3000.